The Twelve Basic Yoga Poses

 5. Seated Forward bend (Paschimothanasana)

 Together with the Headstand and the Shoulderstand, the Seated Forward Bend is said by Swami Sivananda to be one of the three poses required for perfect health.
-This posture stretches and lengthens the spinal column and hamstrings, calms the nervous system, activates the internal organs and keeps the waist and abdomen trim and toned.
+This posture stretches the hamstrings, lengthens the spinal column, calms the nervous system, activates the internal organs and keeps the waist and abdomen trim and toned.

 6. Cobra (Bhujangasana)